June 2022 / INVESTMENT INSIGHTS

 It is important to not focus solely on specific GDP growth figures but instead on where China stands in its economic cycle.
 We believe the economy is currently passing through its trough and should begin to improve over the coming quarters.
 The drag from COVID‑19 outbreaks and a weak property market are likely to alleviate.
 At the same time, we should start to see supportive polices come through that could help the real economy.

-While we think we could continue to see mini COVID-19 outbreaks from time to time, we would expect China to avoid another major disruption like we saw in Shanghai.
+Many question whether the zero‑COVID policy is sustainable, given the highly infectious nature of the omicron variant of COVID‑19.
+While we think we could continue to see mini outbreaks from time to time, we would expect China to avoid another major disruption like we saw in Shanghai.
 At the same time, while there is no clear timeline on when China will adopt a living‑with‑COVID policy, the acceleration of vaccination and approval of COVID‑19 drugs are positive signs.
 We believe that beyond short‑term challenges, China’s economy will be much better positioned in one to two years.

 China’s Equity Cycle Is Turning as Regulatory Concerns Abate